 There are few methods, and even fewer tools to filter through all of the “noise” from social media tools to find what is meaningful.
 From there, it is still even more difficult to distill what is meaningful into something useful.

-Facebook, MySpace, and Twitter may NOT fit in your enterprise.
-However, being able to capture employee, customer, and vendor knowledge, suggestions, or criticisms (information) and then publishing this internally to the right people (the context of applying that information) may make a huge difference for your company.
+Facebook and Twitter may NOT fit in your enterprise.
+They might provide good advertising channels, however, being able to capture employee, customer, and vendor knowledge, suggestions, or criticisms (information) and then publishing this internally to the right people (the context of applying that information) directly affects your business.

 Few social media “gurus” have any idea on how to start this type of structured information gathering dialog from an unstructured information source (see the graphic below).
 They do not know how to develop a structured program to take advantage of the unstructured data by finding meaningful ways to apply that information.
 There are few methods, and even fewer tools to filter through all of the “noise” from social media tools to find what is meaningful.
 From there, it is still even more difficult to distill what is meaningful into something useful.

-What do they say in response to this?
-What is their excuse?
+What are the social media guru responses?
 You don’t understand social media and it is all about building relationships and you haven’t spent enough time and you can’t apply old business rules, etc., etc., etc. Snake oil, snake oil, snake oil… All you get are excuses and that you’re not doing enough or spending enough.
-Few social media”gurus” have any idea at all on how to generate real value from these new channels.

 Why Consultants and Collaboration Evangelists Have Not Shown Much Progress

-Neither consultants nor business have learned how to use social media to drive business value.
-There are few consultants out there with a coherent or even minimally functional method for business to use collaboration or social media tools to affect a company’s key value propositions.
-Even moving down a layer there is still no coherent method for social media use which produces any kind of measurable business benefit.
-Beyond things like video conferencing and webinars which help to reduce expenses related to travel and coordination, not much has been done to move social interaction and collaboration in business to the next level.
+Few consultants or businesses have learned how to use social media to drive business value.
+It is rare to find a coherent or even minimally functional method, for business to use collaboration or social media tools, to affect a company’s key value propositions.
+Beyond things like video conferencing and webinars, which help to reduce expenses related to travel and coordination, not much has been done to move social interaction and collaboration in business to the next level.
 There is a lot of hype, a lot of claims that this is the “next big thing” but very little substance.

 In my prior post on SAP, ERP III, SOA — Learning Organizations through Social Media Collaboration there are 9 steps noted toward the end of that post on exactly how to use open source forum software for developing a learning organization.
 That integration doesn’t deal with the cool, hip, or trendy social media tools of today, but they are effective collaboration methods.
 The same concepts in that post can be generalized and applied to knowledge capture activities around innovation or customer experience.
 The way you use these forum type tools inside the company depends on what your goals are, but the instructions for use are there.
 And properly used they can be very powerful business tools for competitive advantage.
 Little if any of this type of direct, clear, and understandable use case information exists for the “trendy” social media of today.